rahuls98/StockPortfolio/res/SETUP-README.txt

 ASSIGNMENT 6
 ---------------
 Both text based interface and GUI are supported by the application.
-1. To run the application using the text based interface : java -jar .\StockPortfolio.jar
+1. To run the application using the text based interface : Select option 1
-2. To run the application using the GUI : java -jar .\StockPortfolio.jar gui
+2. To run the application using the GUI : Select option 2

 Sample dates for Portfolio Performance(Charts)
 Select PortfolioName from drop down